orion13579/COMM-2216-SetE-Group6/docs/ui-components/labels.md

 ---

-In this _Public Profile_ section of _Settings_ page, you can add or change the public information about yourself that you want to appear around GitHub.
-Here, we will cover 3 basic configurations that are fundamental prior to your contributions appearance around GitHub: Changing your public name, changing your profile picture, and adding additional information about yourself.
+In this _Profile_ section of the _Settings_ page, you can add or change the public information about yourself which you want to appear around GitHub.
+Here, 3 basic configurations that are fundamental prior to the appearance of your contributions around GitHub will be covered: Changing your public name, changing your profile picture, and adding additional information about yourself.

 |   **Caution:** Any changes covered in this section will not be saved until you press the green _Update profile_ button in the middle of this section.